-34. As stated in Point 29.b. of this Bye Law, all candidates must submit a manifesto by the nominations deadline.

-- 35. Each manifesto will have a word limit of 250 words and must be submitted as plain text. - a.
-Candidates may submit a graphically designed manifesto alongside their plain text version if they wish. - 36.
+- 35. As stated in Point 36 of this Bye Law, all candidates must submit a manifesto by the nominations deadline. - 36.
+Each manifesto will have a word limit of 250 words and must be submitted as plain text. - a.
+Candidates may submit a graphically designed manifesto alongside their plain text version if they wish. - 37.
 The Union reserves the right to reproduce the manifesto but may not alter the text in anyway.
-The Union may adjust the layout to fit a standard format for plain text manifestos. - a.
-The Union reserves the right to not publish a manifesto that contains material which contravenes any laws.
-The DRO will be responsible for determining if manifesto material is in contravention of the law. - 37.
+The Union may adjust the layout to fit a standard format for plain text manifestos.

+- a.
+The Union reserves the right to not publish a manifesto that contains defamatory material or material that contravenes the governing documents or any policies of the Union.
+The DRO will be responsible for determining if manifesto material is defamatory or in contravention of the Union's governing documents or policy. - b.
+Each manifesto will be checked to ensure it complies with the Union's governing documents and policies.
+If there are issues with the content the candidate will have the opportunity to resubmit the manifesto. - 38.
 Manifesto text will be reproduced as received from the candidate with any spelling mistakes or grammatical errors left uncorrected.